8832/cse15l-lab-reports/lab1.md

 [user@sahara ~]$ cat lecture1/
 cat: lecture1/: Is a directory
 ```
-This output is not an error.
+This output is an error.
+The "Is a directory" is an error message.
+We did not achieve our expectation of printing the contents since we used a directory as an argument instead of the command's expectation of a file argument.

 **Using `cat` command with a path to a file as an argument:** \